-I often hear that parents and teachers can be very reluctant to use dough in their classrooms because let’s face it, it can be messy.
+It’s no secret that parents and teachers can be very reluctant to use dough in their classrooms, because let’s face it, it can be messy.
 I say ‘it can,’ because I really don’t think it has to be.
-I think given time and routines and modeling, play dough can be one of the best tools you use in your classroom on a daily basis instead of something to fear!
+But, given time and routines and modeling, I really do believe play dough can be one of the best tools you use in your classroom on a daily basis instead of something to fear!
 Let me explain how getting ready for play dough can mean the difference between loving it and despising it.

 Because let’s face, it’s the ‘getting them from here to there that’s the tricky part . . .